chantelledmello/e2/p3/README.md

     * If playerA and playerB pick the same throw, assign the winner as false
     * If playerA picks rock and playerB picks scissors, or if playerA picks paper and playerB picks rock, or if playerA picks scissors and playerB picks paper, assign the winner as 'you'
     * Else, if there's any other scenario, assign the winner as the Computer
-* Store all of these variables - playerA throw, playerB throw, and the winner of each round - into an empty multi-dimensional array, where each array represents a round with the three values stored
+    * Store all of these variables - playerA throw, playerB throw, and the winner of each round - into an empty multi-dimensional associative array, where each array represents a round with the three values stored
-* Iterate through this array and count how many times the winner is 'you' or the 'computer' using the substr_count function to count instances of the aforementioned strings
+    * As we're iterating through the array, count how many times the winner is 'you' or the 'computer' using the substr_count function to count instances of the aforementioned strings
     * Do this using two separate variables countA and countB to store the tally of each instance
-* Do a little bit of math to figure out who the overall winner is via a conditional:
+* Exit the loop and do a little bit of math to figure out who the overall winner is via a conditional:
     * If countA - countB > 0, then there are more mentions of the word 'you' than 'computer', so the user wins
     * If countA - countB < 0, then the computer wins
     * If countA == countB then the game ties